thingsboard/thingsboard.github.io/docs/user-guide/rule-engine-2-5/tutorials/queues-for-synchronization.md

 ![image](/docs/user-guide/rule-engine-2-5/tutorials/resources/sync_rule_chain.png)

-We will add two generator nodes that will generate a single message each.
-First generator will produce a message with the temperature value of 21.
+We will add two generator nodes that will generate seven messages each.
+First generator will produce a message with the counter value of 101.
-Second - with the value of 19 in one second later.
+Second - with the value of 10.
+So the result should be 777.

 ![image](/docs/user-guide/rule-engine-2-5/tutorials/resources/generator1.png)
 ![image](/docs/user-guide/rule-engine-2-5/tutorials/resources/generator2.png)